 - Access to electricity

-- inequality in income
+- Income inequality

 - Education indicators and their gender ratio counterparts.

-For these variables, if data exists in the period since 2011 then the most recent value is used.
+For these variables, if data exists in the period since 2012 then the most recent value is used.
 Otherwise, it is imputed using the methods described below.

 The remaining missing data is imputed with a multivariate normal (MVN) data augmentation approach that uses multiple imputation.
 The MVN method generates imputed values assuming an underlying joint multivariate normal model.8 In order to account for variation caused by missing data, the model is run 20 times - the average of these 20 imputations is then used to impute the missing value.
-To ensure the Index rankings are robust to the imputation method, missing values were also imputed using a hot deck imputation approach9 and a multiple imputation method based on predictive mean matching10 (PMM).
-We found that no countries moved more than 10 places in the 2016 rankings when using the PMM and hot deck imputation approaches.
+To ensure the Index rankings are robust to the imputation method, missing values were also imputed using a multiple imputation method based on predictive mean matching9 (PMM).
+We found that no countries moved more than 10 places in the 2017 rankings when using the PMM approach.
 This shows that the Index is not particularly sensitive to the imputation methodology used for missing data.
+Previous sensitivity analyses of the Mobile Connectivity Index also showed that the rankings were not sensitive to other types of imputation, for example hot deck imputation.10